 14 Tips For Protecting Your Camera Gear From Bad Weather

-The world is unpredictable and all too often that reflects itself in our shoots.
-If you’re an independent filmmaker and shoot outside, it’s only a matter of time until you find yourself facing bad weather.
+The world is unpredictable, and all too often, that reflects itself in our shoots.
+If you’re an independent filmmaker and shoot outside, it’s only a matter of time until you face bad weather.

-Now, none of these are failsafe and the only way to make sure your camera is 100% safe is to not take it outside.
-Unfortunately, that’s not an option for most of us, so instead we’ll have to make do with what we have.
+Now, none of these are failsafe, and the only way to ensure your camera is 100% safe is not to take it outside.
+Unfortunately, that’s not an option for most of us, so we’ll have to make do with what we have.

 84622657 s

-Therefore these cameras will most likely survive a bit of rain and snow.
+Weather-sealed and weather-proofed means that measures have been taken to make the camera water, dust, and freeze-resistant.
+Therefore, these cameras will most likely survive rain and snow.
 That said, they are not waterproof and will be damaged if they get too wet or are submerged in water.

-Waterproof means that your camera will not be damaged by water…at all.
-A great example of this is most GoPro cameras.
-In addition to peace of mind, waterproof cameras can let you get some unique shots.
+Waterproof means that your camera will not be damaged by water.
+Most GoPro cameras are a great example of this.
+In addition to peace of mind, waterproof cameras can give you unique shots.

-A huge, essential, cheap, and simple accessory to help with battling the elements is a camera bag.
-Having a water-resistant camera bag will give you a place to store your camera and lenses and other gear.
+A camera bag is a huge, essential, cheap, and simple accessory for battling the elements.
+A water-resistant camera bag allows you to store your camera, lenses, and other gear.

-It also makes it easy to keep your gear with you which helps tremendously in keeping it safe.
-Manfrotto makes great gear, and you probably know them for tripods, however, they also have awesome bags to keep your gear safe.
+It also makes it easy to keep your gear with you, which helps tremendously in keeping it safe.

 Raincoverjpg

-Rain covers, also known as rain shells or rain sleeves, are another great tool to keep your camera safe while you are shooting.
-These are essentially made from plastic (or other water-resistant material) coverings to put your camera in.
+Rain covers, also known as rain shells or sleeves, are another great tool to keep your camera safe while shooting.
+These are made from plastic (or other water-resistant material) coverings for your camera.

 You’ve probably seen these with photographers at sports games or other wet, outdoor scenarios.
-What you may not know is that they can be very cheap and very effective.
+You may not know that they can be very cheap and effective.

 4. Windscreens